Difference between Wheat Flour and Green Banana Flour

 - It processes extremely quickly in the body as it passes through the body undigested

 - You can use about 25% less banana flour to prepare the same amount of food.

-- Additionally, green banana flour contains inulin and insoluble fiber, which also act as prebiotics.
+- Additionally, green banana flour organic contains inulin and insoluble fiber, which also act as prebiotics.
 This trio of fiber can act as a mild laxative

 Green Banana Flour Recipes:

 You can make the treats you love without going off the track without the dangers found in typical wheat but with legitimate health benefits.
-Due to the high starch content in banana flour, you can use less flour than required in everyday recipes, which means that green banana powder can be excellent value.
+Due to the high starch content in banana flour, you can use less flour than required in everyday recipes, which means that green banana powder can be of excellent value.

 Banana Flour Chocolate Chip Cookies